 - The tires of my vehicle are checked before going outside.
 (Visual assessment from the window.)

-- I assess my pool and patio area for snakes or spiders immediately after stepping out.
+- I review my pool and patio area for snakes or spiders immediately after stepping out.

 - The space under the beds is always clear.